bit101/quicksettings/README.md

 ## Version 3 changes:

+Version 3 is mostly about simplifying the panel, removing little used features and making getting and setting values easier.

+- New features / changes:
     - All controls with settable values are now set with `panel.setValue(title, value)`
     - All controls with gettable values are now read with `panel.getValue(title)`
+    - You can programatically get and set control values with JSON using `panel.getValuesAsJSON` and `panel.setValuesWithJSON`.
+    - Calling `saveToLocalStorage(name)` will cause all changes in the panel to be continuously synced to local storage and restored when the panel is restarted.
+See details below, and demo project.

+- Removed:
     - `panel.addInfo` and related methods are gone.
 These were just aliased to `panel.addHTML` anyway, so use that instead.
-- You can programattically get and set control values with JSON using `panel.getValuesAsJSON` and `panel.setValuesWithJSON`.
-- Calling `saveToLocalStorage(name)` will cause all changes in the panel to be continuously synced to local storage and restored when the panel is restarted.
+    - The functionality to parse an entire panel layout from JSON has been removed.
+This might be added in later as a separate module.
+    - The snap-to-grid functionality has been removed.

 ## API Docs